Standard Technical Tracks

 Jennifer Bowers | NOAA’s National Centers for Environmental Information

 From enhanced data collection capabilities to parallel processing, advances in Information Technologies (IT) have significantly improved our understanding of Earth’s dynamic environment.
-IT has a broad reach from Artificial Intelligence & Big Data to Cloud Computing & Machine Learning.
+IT has a broad reach from Artificial Intelligence and Big Data to Cloud Computing and Machine Learning.
 In this session, we share how innovation in IT has improved our understanding of the ocean.

 This track focuses on advances in the key components of IT enabled oceanography